 Computer algorithms select what you see in Google News, except as noted.
 The algorithms determine which stories, images, and videos show, and in what order.

 Google News shows some content in a personalized way.
 Personalization can help you see content that interests you more easily and quickly.

-Note: Some of these features are only available if you're signed in to your Google Account.
+Important: Some of these features are only available if you're signed in to your Google Account.

 Chosen by computers

 Top news, for everyone